-- 1. Submit final Design Project Checklist.

-- 2. Submit credit compliance narratives.

-- 3. Submit a statement that all FMSI comments are addressed.

-- 4. Submit Design Team Certification Form- Design Phase initialed and signed by both the Architect and Engineer of Record.
+- 1. Submit final Design Project Checklist. - 2.
+Submit Design Team Certification Form- Design Phase initialed and signed by both the Architect and Engineer of Record.

-- 5. Submit MOEC reporting form.

 Construction Phase

 Compliance reviews during the construction period will be by the SCA GSG Review Committee.
 After the completion of the review process, the SCA Green Schools Review Committee will verify that the project complies with the NYC GSG and the requirements of LL32/16.